infoxy/utext/README.md

 **Class list (all classes placed in `\infoxy\utext namespace`):**

   - [PlainFilter](#plainfilter): Plain text filter and corresponded utilities.
-  - [HtmlBase](#htmlbase): Collection of static functions for DOMDocument manipulation.
+  - [HtmlBase](#htmlbase): Collection of static functions for DOMDocument manipulations.
   - [IdnaURL](#idnaurl): International domain names normalization and humanization class.
-  - HtmliteFilter: (NOT RELEASED YET) DOM normalizer to simplified subset of HTML.

 First two classes can be used as standalone, and latter based on its.